-- NEVER test with or transport/store compressed air or gas in PVC / ABS / CPVC pipe or fittings. - NEVER test PVC / ABS / CPVC pipe or fittings with compressed air or gas, or air over water boosters. - ONLY use PVC / ABS / CPVC pipe for water or approved chemicals.

-Refer to warnings in PPFA User Bulletin 4-80 and ASTM D 1785.
+- NEVER test with or transport/store compressed air or gas in PVC / ABS / CPVC pipe or fittings. - NEVER test PVC / ABS / CPVC pipe or fittings with compressed air or gas, or air over water boosters. - ONLY use PVC / ABS / CPVC pipe or fittings for water or approved chemicals. - Refer to warnings on PPFA's website and ASTM D 1785.